mustardamus/wandersage/README.md

 ## Features

-### Bootstrapping dependencies
+### Bootstrapping dependencies for Linux and MacOS

-Bash is all you need to get started.
 Zellij and Gum binaries are downloaded to a local folder, no installation or `sudo` needed.
+Only depends on `bash`, `curl` and `tar`.

 ### Multiplexing